-Light pollution puts a deep dent in our romantic notions of gazing skyward, but it also affects professional astronomy.
-Sensitive telescope mirrors amplify available light, whether from 30 million light-years – or 30 miles – distant.
-The lights of a football field or shopping center can significantly diminish observation capacity at remote mountaintop telescopes.
+Light pollution dents our romantic notions of gazing skyward.
+And it affects astronomical observations.
+Sensitive telescope mirrors amplify available light from 30 million light-years – 30 miles – away.
+The glow of a football field or shopping center can significantly diminish observation capacity at remote mountaintop telescopes.

-The International Dark-Sky Association wants to make sure we don’t forget what it’s like to see the night sky.
+The International Dark-Sky Association wants to ensure we don’t forget what it’s like to see the night sky.

 The Tucson-based organization works with lighting manufacturers and municipalities to promote what’s known as ‘smart’ lighting.
 Low-pressure sodium lights, for example, can be aimed at a targeted ground area with less wasted light directed upward.